We designed Lightform Creator to use a simple and intuitive workflow to create amazing projected AR content.

 The scan acts as a powerful background layer for masking and creating instant effects.
 The Scan Panel is much like the Layers Panel but only contains the scan layer.

 The Property Panel can inspect and modify parameters for any selected object(s).
-This includes Surfaces, Scans, Content, and Slides.
+This includes Surfaces, Scans, Assets, and Slides.
 The Property Panel changes dynamically based on the selection.

 Each Surface contains its own content.
 Adjusting the mask and structure of the Surface will apply to all of the content within that Surface.
 By creating a new slide, you are able to use the same Surface, including the Surface's mask and structure defined in any Slide, with entirely new content.

 The Media Browser is a library of built-in and user-imported content.
-It is a hidden panel which slides out when new content is being added to the project.
+It is a hidden panel that slides out when new content is being added to the project.

 Users can import custom images and videos into the Media Browser by dragging files directly into Lightform Creator.
 Read more about adding content.